Counseling Gang Members

 Training Opportunities for Professionals Working with Gangs

 Ms. Taylor-Austin holds a Masters degree in Counseling, a Bachelor’s degree in Developmental and Behavioral Disabilities and a minor in African-American Studies.
-She is a Licensed Professional Counselor in Connecticut, a Licensed Mental Health Counselor in New York, a Nationally Certified Counselor, a National Forensic Evaluator and a Certified Forensic Behavioral Analyst.
+She is a Licensed Professional Counselor in Connecticut and Colorado, a Licensed Mental Health Counselor in New York, a Clinical Professional Counselor in Maine and a Out-Of-State Telehealth Counselor in Florida.
+She is also a Nationally Certified Counselor, a National Forensic Evaluator and a Certified Forensic Behavioral Analyst.
 Ms. Taylor-Austin is also a certified school counselor in Connecticut and a certified Community College Counselor in California.

 She has been trained by Dr. Gregory Vecchi, Chief (retired) of the legendary Forensic Behavioral Science Unit for the Federal Bureau of Investigations (FBI).
 She has been trained in mass shooting, crisis management, psychopathology, threat assessments at school and at work and working with a hostage negotiation team.

 After working in Los Angeles’ west side cities and at the University of Southern California and Stanford University, Ms. Taylor-Austin returned to the east coast where she works today.
 She has been an instructor for for Yale University and continues to work on various gang projects, including criminal trials across the United States, legal consultation, television consultation and training workshops.

 As a gang expert witness, Ms. Taylor-Austin’s role is to explain to the jury the culture, hierarchy, identifiers and psychology of being in a gang.
 Her role as a gang expert witness is a neutral one; focusing on the facts in the case and presenting an unbiased opinion.